manrajg13/shoefull/README.md

 Install the Rust compiler toolchain via ![```rustup```](https://rustup.rs/) and then cd to the folder of this repo and run ```cargo run --release```.

+It is essential that Shoefull is compiled with ```--release``` due to the undesirable results debug mode delivers, mainly being the slow animation of spritebatches in the ggez library.

 # Screenshots
 ![alt text](https://i.imgur.com/fRplxM3.png)